-- To hear from seniors about their needs and preferences and the services and supports required to meet them - To understand some of the key issues that had emerged related to the proposed 'hubs,' issues such as use of space in a building, input on program planning, safety and non-resident access, and service location and transportation

-We heard from senior tenants that health and wellness includes many aspects of life and is personal.
+- To hear from seniors about their needs and preferences and the services and supports required to meet them - To understand some of the key issues that had emerged related to the proposed 'hubs,' issues such as use of space in a building, input on program planning, safety and non-resident access, and service location and transportation many aspects of life and is personal.
 Recognizing that there is no one-size-fits-all solution and that seniors are the experts in their own experiences are core principles of this engagement.
 We engaged with enough people to be able to surface a number of key themes and ideas that were heard across many conversations, but are also very mindful that not everyone would agree on any given point; any planning and engagement going forward should take this into account.